zhangyuanxun/hyde/about.md

 title:
 ---

-I'm Ph.D candidate in Computer Science at University of Missouri - Columbia, advised by [Professor Calyam Prasad](http://faculty.missouri.edu/calyamp/){:target="_blank"}.
+I'm PhD candidate in Computer Science at University of Missouri - Columbia, advised by [Professor Calyam Prasad](http://faculty.missouri.edu/calyamp/){:target="_blank"}.
 Before that, I worked in Huawei as software engineer.

 ---